MarshallOfSound/electron-test-utils/README.md

 ## So what can it do?

-Currently we only support the following API's and only in the `main` process inside Electron.
+Currently we only support the following API's.
 Check out our module docs below.

 * [`dialog`](docs/dialog.md)
 * [`globalShortcut`](docs/globalShortcut.md)